ohgosch/pmweb-lets-book/README.md

 ```
 ### Testing in browser
 For you test in your browser, you need follow the [step compile production mode](#to-compile-the-files-in-production-mode-use-the-command).
 Then you need access the folder "build" and copy the content of the file "app.bundle.js" and paste on console of browser.

+**For everything to work properly, the page must be fully loaded.**